elihuihms/slam-project/README.md

 Installation to an Amazon Elastic Beanstalk is the recommended deployment option for most users.
 Select the preconfigured AWS PHP platform, upload a SLAM .zip archive to initialize the environment, add a MySQL RDS, and once the environment is stable, navigate to the environment's URL to complete installation.

-If the database is added to the platform prior to running the installer, the environment's RDS connection and authentication settings will be provided as defaults during installation.
+If the database is added to the platform prior to running the installer, the environment's RDS connection and authentication settings will be provided as defaults during SLAM configuration.

+### Docker

+A demo docker-compose.yml file is provided and can get you up and running with SLAM, MariaDB, and phpMyAdmin.
+Assuming you have Docker installed, just cd into the SLAM directory, and type `docker-compose up --build`.
+The default root password for mariadb is "password".
+Point your browser to http://localhost:8080 for the phpmyadmin interface to create a new slam database and user to set during the SLAM configure process.

 # Advanced